Email FacebookTwitterMenu burgerClose thin

 Share

 Creating a trust fund for your grandchildren can be an effective strategy, not just for the wealthy, but for anyone interested in financial planning.
 It can provide a level of financial security and a safety net for the future.
-But doing so requires careful consideration, understanding of different trust types, clear instructions, and in many cases, the guidance of seasoned professionals.
+But doing so requires careful attention to detail and, often, the guidance of seasoned professionals.

 Benefits of Creating a Trust Fund

 Trust funds are legal entities that hold assets like money, investments and property.
-Managed by a trustee, these funds distribute the assets according to the terms of the trust, thereby ensuring that your exact wishes are carried out after your death.
-You can view trust funds as a love letter to your grandchildren, promising them financial stability and independence in their future lives.
+A designated trustee manages and distributes the assets according to the terms of the trust.
+They follow your instructions which ensures that your exact wishes are carried out after your death.
+You can view trust funds as a love letter to your grandchildren, a promise of financial stability for their future.

 Probably the most noteworthy benefit of a trust fund is the tax advantages trusts can offer.
-These can include reducing estate tax liability, avoiding probate and potentially providing income tax advantages depending on the types of trust chosen.
-Tax benefits can be particularly helpful if you have a sizable estate susceptible to hefty estate taxes.
+These can include reducing estate tax liability and avoiding probate.
+Some trusts even offer income tax advantages that can be particularly helpful if you have a sizable estate.

-In addition to tax benefits, trust funds provide a substantial degree of control over how and when your assets are distributed.
+In addition to tax benefits, trust funds provide a substantial degree of control.
+You set terms over how and when your assets are distributed.
 It’s common to set terms for distributions, such as when grandchildren reach a certain age or achieve specific milestones.
 This control ensures your assets are used wisely and aligned with your original intentions.

 Choosing the Right Type of Trust